Blessed Sacrament Catholic Church, Hollywood: F McCoy: pastor from 1932 to 1957

 The parish's longest-serving pastor was Fr Cornelius McCoy, who was pastor for 25 years from 1932 to 1957.
 He took over the parish in the middle of the Great Depression and oversaw the completion of the church.
 When he stepped down as pastor in 1957, the parish had 6,000 members.
 During McCoy's tenure the new archbishop, Cardinal James F. McIntyre, offered to purchase the church from the Jesuit order.
 McIntyre wanted to replace the Cathedral of Saint Vibiana in downtown Los Angeles with an existing church more centrally located in the sprawling archdiocese to serve as the new cathedral.
 The order refused to sell the property to the Archdiocese of Los Angeles and the matter of finding a new cathedral remained unsettled.

 In 1955, organist Richard Key Biggs received the Pro Ecclesia et Pontifice decoration in recognition of 27 years of service.

 Fr Falvey Priest abuse scandal

 Fr.
 Mark Falvey, who was an assistant pastor at Blessed Sacrament from 1959 until his death in 1975, was accused of sexually molesting four girls and five boys between 1959 and 1975 at Blessed Sacrament.
 Falvey was never charged with a crime.
 In May 2007, the Jesuit order agreed to pay $16 million to settle these claims.
 A Jesuit representative said he agreed with the plaintiffs' lawyer that "Falvey was not handled correctly by the Jesuit order," and that he "should have been removed from ministry" after the first victim.
 Since then the church has instituted the VIRTUS program to prevent such a tragedy in the future.

+Elanjimannil Chacko Sebastian (also known as E. C. Sebastian) is an Indian Jesuit priest, academic and professional services consultant.
+He is a member of the Society of Jesus and is associated with the Patna Province.

+In the United States, Father Sebastian was associated with Blessed Sacrament Catholic Church in Hollywood, Los Angeles, where he served in a pastoral capacity.
+In 2018, the Archdiocese of Los Angeles published a list of clergy credibly accused of sexual abuse, on which Father Sebastian’s name appeared in connection with his time in Los Angeles.

+Father Sebastian subsequently worked in Afghanistan, where he served as a professor at the National Institute of Management (NIMA).
+He also worked as a consultant on Afghanistan projects connected with the World Bank, including assignments as Senior Faculty for Accounting.
+He was associated with E.C.
+Sebastian & Co., an Afghanistan-based professional services firm offering audit, tax, financial advisory, consulting and outsourcing services.
+The firm’s published client list included Al Jazeera Network, Afghan International Bank (AIB), the Afghan Red Crescent Society (ARCS), Da Qanoon Ghustoonky (DQG), Afghanistan Information Management Service (AIMS) and OFARIN, as well as numerous Afghan companies.